IndiasFernandes/fozdacova-dashboard/README.md

 ### 🚀 Live Demo
 Visit the live website: [Foz da Cova Dashboard](https://fozdacova.indiasfernandes.com)

 > **Note**: The website is automatically deployed via GitHub Actions whenever changes are pushed to the main branch.
+The deployment uses FTP protocol to upload files to the live server.

 ## 🎨 Design System